Sand Wiffleball Rulebook

 - If both teams are missing the same amount of male/female players.
 Both teams can agree to cancel the automatic outs.

-- A late arriving player may be inserted into the bottom of the lineup.
+- A late arriving player may be inserted into the bottom of the lineup at any time.
 A late player may immediately enter the field on defense.

 - Players registered prior to the start of the tournament are permitted to enter the tournament during any time of the day.